Mendoza Mansion

 The Mendoza mansion is a building located between Santa María Avenue and Arzobispo Malvar Street, at the western end of the old town of Pontevedra (Galicia, Spain).
-It is currently the headquarters of the Rias Bajas Tourist Office.
+It is currently the headquarters of the Rías Baixas Tourist Office.

 History

 The medieval castle of the Churruchaos (or Archbishops of Santiago de Compostela) and the Archbishop's Towers, whose interpretation centre (CITA) is located nearby, once stood on the site of the manor.
 In 1877, Soledad Méndez Núñez, sister of the famous sailor Casto Méndez Núñez, bought the land and commissioned the architect Alejandro Rodríguez Sesmero to build the mansion.
 He is also the author of the imposing 19th century buildings of the Provincial Council of Pontevedra and the City Hall of Pontevedra.
 This architect was responsible for planning the noble buildings of Pontevedra, once the medieval city wall had been demolished.
 The mansion was built between 1878 and 1880.

 This mansion was the first building in the city to have a running water supply.
 The architect Sesmero was responsible for planning the running water supply for Pontevedra and its squares.
 Several 19th century fountains were installed here, one of which is very close to the mansion.
 Its first inhabitants were its owner, Soledad Méndez Núñez, her sister, Maria del Carmen Clara Méndez Núñez, her husband, José Babiano Rodríguez, and the couple's daughter, who was to become the remarkable painter Carmen Babiano Méndez-Núñez.
 The house was eventually passed on to Maria and Concepcion Mendoza Babiano, daughters of Carmen Babiano Mendez-Nunez, who were involved in the city's culture and were the last to occupy the small palace in 1971.
 During their stay, the palace became a meeting place for the important personalities of the time.

-The building suffered a certain amount of neglect until the 1980s, when in 1981 it became one of the main filming locations for the television series Los gozos y las sombras of the Radiotelevisión Española.
-It was the home of Doña Mariana (Amparo Rivelles).
-The Mendoza's hotel is easily recognisable in the series as Doña Mariana's house, although only on the outside, since the interior scenes were shot in another small palace in Madrid, near Alcalá Street.
+The building suffered a certain amount of neglect until the 1980s, when in 1981 it became one of the main filming locations for the television series Los gozos y las sombras by Televisión Española.
+The Mendoza's mansion is easily recognizable in the series as Doña Mariana's house (Amparo Rivelles), although only its exteriors were used, since the interior scenes were shot in another small palace in Madrid, near Alcalá Street.

 It was then bought in the 1990s by a banking entity, Caja Madrid, until the Provincial Deputation of Pontevedra bought it to make it the headquarters of Tourism Rias Baixas, inaugurated for this function on 28 July 2004.

 In 2015, an artist from Lugo transformed the trunk and branches of the old dead yew tree in the gardens of the Palacete de las Mendoza into a living sculpture by placing a few berries weighing 40 kilos and 1.10 metres high as artistic elements on the woody skeleton of the yew tree, with which the artist wanted the old tree to bear fruit like never before.